prettyirrelevant/bridgebloc/README.md

 We're committed to continuous improvement.
 Here's what's in the pipeline:

 - **Multi-Routing:** Soon, you'll have the flexibility to move across chains without limitations.
-- **Expanded Token Support:** We're aworking to add more tokens to facilitate seamless transfers across different chains.
+- **Expanded Token Support:** We're working to add more tokens to facilitate seamless transfers across different chains.
 - **Fiat On & Off-Ramp:** We plan to introduce a feature that will allow you to easily convert between digital assets and fiat currency.

 Stay tuned for these exciting enhancements!